umajho/jtdx/packages/jtdx/README.raw.md

 ## Reasoning

 - Why do I need to extend JSON Typedef?
-  > I'm working on a project, where users should be able to create forms from
+  > I'm working on a project, where users are capable of creating forms from
   > JSON data.
 JSON Typedef is not expressive enough to fit the requirements.
 - Why don't I choose JSON Schema based form builders that already exist, like [JSON Forms](https://jsonforms.io/)?